foundersandcoders/mc-request-module-workshop/README.md

 The callback function should take two arguments:

-  1. error (String: if an error occurred)
+  1. error (null if no error occurred; an error object if an error occurred)
   2. response (Object: includes the body & statusCode of the request)

 **Hint**: relate to your knowledge of streams and sending data in chunks.